The following terms and conditions shall only apply if the buyer is a consumer (pursuant to Section 419 of the Civil Code).

 Prevention of Defects

-When selecting the product, it is necessary that the selected type and size of the product conform precisely to the customer's needs.
+When selecting the product, it is necessary that the selected type and size of the product meet the customer's needs precisely.
 Before the purchase of the product, the customer must consider the purpose, workmanship, material composition and the method of treatment of the product.
 Only the product which is properly selected in terms of its function, type and size, may fulfil its useful value and the purpose of use.

 Any excessive or improper use of the product or an inappropriate use thereof may have an adverse impact on the function and the lifespan of the product and may be a reason for rejection of the claim.